Last Updated: June 2026

 Traveling on the Srinagar Leh Highway is an incredible experience, but it comes with real risks that you should not take lightly.
 Here are some important safety tips.

-7. Carry warm clothing.
-Even in May, temperatures at Zojila and Drass can drop below freezing at night.
-Layered warm clothing is essential.
+- Carry warm clothing.
+Even in June, temperatures at Zojila and Drass can drop significantly at night.
+Layered warm clothing is essential, especially for early morning starts.

 Please take a sensible call for yourself and your loved ones waiting for your safe return.
 Getting stuck in freezing conditions on a mountain pass is not an adventure, it comes like a nightmare.